mcsmithers/earthImagery/earth-imagery/client/README.md

 # Earth Imagery

 This is a full stack project that will pull the earth satellite picture of the day, map it to the globe, and provide further information.
-There is also the ability to indicate if you have been there or not.
+There will also be the ability to indicate if you have been there or not.

 ## Technologies Used
-This is a MEVN (Mongo Express VueJS Node) app.
+* NodeJS
+* Express
+* jQuery/JavaScript
+* VueJS
+* SQLite3/Sequelize
+* NASA Open API EarthSat
+* Google Maps API
+* Mocha/Chai tests

 ## Build Setup